This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Lose weight if you are overweight.
 Even a small loss of 5% to 10% of your body weight can help to decrease your blood sugar levels.
 Weight loss can also improve your heart health.

 - Eat healthy foods.
 Include foods that are high in fiber, such as vegetables, fruits, whole grains, and beans.
 Also include foods that are low in fat, such as low-fat dairy (milk, yogurt, and cheese), fish, and lean meat.
 Limit foods that are high in calories and sugar, such as sweet desserts, potato chips, and candy.
 Limit foods that are high in sodium, such as table salt and salty foods.
-Your caregiver may suggest that you limit carbohydrates to lower your blood sugar levels.
+Your healthcare provider may suggest that you limit carbohydrates to lower your blood sugar levels.

 - Limit alcohol.
 Women should limit alcohol to 1 drink a day.
 Men should limit alcohol to 2 drinks a day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.